a-dg/breakbeat/README.md

   xlarge: 1280px,
 );
 ```

+> Foundation lets you specify [which breakpoints get CSS classes](http://foundation.zurb.com/sites/docs/media-queries.html#changing-the-breakpoints).
+If you don’t define these explicitly, `breakbeat()` will ask Foundation to generate classes for everything in `$breakpoints`.

 Optionally define a separate set of height breakpoints, using the same guidelines as the width breakpoints.
 Height breakpoints are completely separate from width breakpoints, so their names and values can be the same or totally different, it doesn’t matter.